project-sunbird/open-saber-docs/_posts/2018-09-11-Authentication.md

 1. Local Authentication, where the user and credentials are managed local to the application.
 2. Identity Provider (IdP) based Authentication, where the authentication is done by a separate Provider and user credentials are not stored in the Application.

-OpenSaber APIs would need a client to make calls on behalf of the user.
+OpenSABER APIs would need a client to make calls on behalf of the user.
 The client could be a server, a mobile app, javascript on a single page app, a command line utility, etc.

-Let's talk about the IdP case first, where we will talk about how to integrate OpenSaber in an existing system which has an IdP.
+Let's talk about the IdP case first, where we will talk about how to integrate OpenSABER in an existing system which has an IdP.

 ### via App in the same domain